TommyVaughan/Programming-Project/README.md

 3) min.py calculates the minimum value of each colunm in the data set.
 4) max.py calculates the maximum value of each column in the data set.
 5) easy.py is a much quicker way to calculate the above data.
 I only discovered this later in the project.
+6) species.py splits the data into the three seperate species for further analysis.

 #### A quick look at the data